-U.S. auto dealer representatives will meet with the government task force charged with retooling the auto industry on Thursday to make the case that a bankruptcy for General Motors Corp (GM.N) should not be an option, people briefed on the planned meeting told Reuters on Wednesday.
+U.S. auto dealer representatives will meet with the government task force charged with retooling the auto industry on Thursday to make the case that a bankruptcy for General Motors Corp

 The National Automobile Dealers Association, which represents about 20,000 U.S. new car dealers, plans to tell the autos task force that a radical cut in the number of GM's dealers would make the struggling automaker less viable, one of the sources said.

 The dealer representatives will also argue that the Obama administration's focus should be restoring credit availability for consumers and dealers, said the source, who asked not to be named because the information has not been made public.

 The meeting comes a week after GM Chief Executive Fritz Henderson said the automaker was accelerating its plan to reduce the number of dealers as it rushed to meet a June 1 deadline to restructure under U.S. government oversight.

 Sources briefed on GM's turnaround plan told Reuters last week that the automaker was accelerating its timetable for closing about 1,700 dealerships.